Cromemco Octart

 The Cromemco Octart was an expansion card made by Cromemco for their range of S-100 bus based computer systems.
+Released in late 1983, the Octart provided a significantly less expensive alternative to dedicated multi-user computer systems.

+Description

-The card provided eight serial bus channels and a single bi-directional parallel port.
+The Octart provided eight serial bus channels and a single bi-directional parallel port.
 The serial connections were often used to interface eight computer terminals to the host system.
 In combination with the Cromemco Cromix multi-user operating system, this allowed different users to concurrently work on the system.
 The parallel port was typically connected to an IEEE 1284-type printer.

-Octart superseded Cromemco's TUART and QUADART and IOP boards.
-Unlike earlier boards, which merely formatted and exchanged individual data characters, the Octart featured a sophisticated DUART communications circuit plus an independent Z80A processor with 64 KB bytes of memory.
+Octart consolidated Cromemco's TUART, QUADART, and IOP boards into one board.
+Unlike earlier boards, which merely formatted and exchanged individual data characters, the Octart featured a sophisticated dual UART communications circuit plus an independent Z80A processor with 64 KB bytes of memory.
 This enabled the Octart to: